-SAN FRANCISCO–The California Public Utilities Commission (CPUC) Thursday adopted a first of its kind planning process designed to ensure that the electric sector is on track to help the State achieve its 2030 greenhouse gas (GHG) reduction target, at least cost, while maintaining electric service reliability and meeting other State goals.
+SAN FRANCISCO–The California Public Utilities Commission (CPUC) Thursday adopted a first of its kind planning process designed to ensure that the electric sector is on track to help the State achieve its 2030 greenhouse gas (GHG) reduction target, at least cost, while maintaining electric service reliability, providing commercial wiring repairs and meeting other State goals.

 The decision establishes a two-year integrated resource planning cycle for electricity providers (utilities, community choice aggregators, and electric service providers).
 The first year of the cycle is designed to evaluate the appropriate GHG emission planning targets for the electric sector, and to identify the optimal mix of system-wide resources capable of meeting these GHG planning targets.
 The second year is designed to consider the suite of actions each electricity provider proposes to take to meet these GHG targets.

 The CPUC adopted a statewide electric sector GHG reduction target of 42 million metric tons (MMT) by 2030, which represents a 50 percent reduction in electric sector GHG emissions from 2015 levels and a 61 percent reduction from 1990 levels.
 In order to provide a general planning direction to the electric sector, the CPUC adopted a portfolio of energy resources to meet the 2030 GHG reduction target, which includes of approximately 10,200 megawatts of new renewable energy resources and 2,000 megawatts of new battery storage resources by 2030.
 The CPUC endorses a steady approach to ongoing procurement of zero-carbon resources over the planning horizon to 2030, which subjects consumers to less financial risk.